Affordable Care Act: California v. Texas

+Section 1557

+In April 2024, the Biden administration issued a final rule implementing Section 1557 of the ACA, adding gender identity to Title IX's definition of discrimination based on sex.
+In May 2024, 15 states led by Tennessee sued HHS in the U.S. District Court for the Southern District of Mississippi, arguing that the 2024 rule violated the Administrative Procedure Act and the U.S. Constitution.
+In October 2025, a federal judge struck down the 2024 rule to the extent that it prohibits discrimination against transgender people in education and health-care programs.

 Risk corridors

 The Supreme Court ruled that promised risk corridor payments must be made even in the absence of specific appropriation of money by Congress.

 Non-cooperation

 Officials in Texas, Florida, Alabama, Wyoming, Arizona, Oklahoma and Missouri opposed those elements over which they had discretion.
 For example, Missouri declined to expand Medicaid or establish a health insurance marketplace engaging in active non-cooperation, enacting a statute forbidding any state or local official to render any aid not specifically required by federal law.
 Other Republicans discouraged efforts to advertise the law's benefits.
 Some conservative political groups launched ad campaigns to discourage enrollment.

-Repeal efforts
+Repeal and modification efforts

 ACA was the subject of many unsuccessful repeal efforts by Republicans in the 111th, 112th, and 113th Congresses: Representatives Steve King and Michele Bachmann introduced bills in the House to repeal the ACA the day after it was signed, as did Senator Jim DeMint in the Senate.
 In 2011, after Republicans gained control of the House, one of the first votes held was on a bill titled "Repealing the Job-Killing Health Care Law Act" (H.R.
 2), which the House passed 245–189.
 All Republicans and three Democrats voted for repeal.
 In the Senate, the bill was offered as an amendment to an unrelated bill, but was voted down.
 President Obama said he would veto the bill had it passed.

 On February 3, 2015, the House of Representatives added its 67th repeal vote to the record (239 to 186).
 This attempt also failed.